richardalamo/biz_dev_public/airflow_setup/README.md

 1. To set up ec2, enable the following settings:
 - Inbound Rules: Port 22, Source as My IP Address
 - Inbound Rules: Port 8080, Source as My IP Address
+- Inbound Rules: Port 3000, Source as My IP Address
 - OS Image: Ubuntu
 - Instance Type: t2.medium or larger
 - Key Pair Name: Create a new .pem file
-- Storage: At least 8 GiB
+- Storage: At least 20 GiB
 - Make sure the role has AmazonSSMManagedInstanceCore and AmazonEC2RoleforSSM policy, with trust relationships being the following:
 {
     "Version": "2012-10-17",